Regular procedure

 Although the asylum decision is appealable in the regular procedure, there are many decisions affecting asylum seekers against which there is no right of appeal: e.g. a decision to detain, or giving directions for removal, or the refusal to treat further submissions as a fresh claim (subsequent asylum application), or a decision to remove to a safe third country.
 Where there is no right to appeal the only recourse is to judicial review.
 This is a procedure which does not examine the merits of the complaint, but only whether the decision maker has acted correctly, for instance by taking into account relevant considerations and not being influenced by irrelevant considerations.

-Where the only remedy is judicial review, this is only available with the permission of the reviewing court.
-Judicial review is now in the Upper Tribunal’s jurisdiction.
+Where the only remedy is judicial review, this is only available with the permission of the reviewing court. judicial review is now in the Upper Tribunal’s jurisdiction.

 Legal assistance

-Free legal assistance is available to asylum seekers as part of the state funded scheme of free legal aid in restricted areas of legal practice for people who do not have sufficient resources.
-Although the Immigration Rules provide that asylum seekers shall be allowed ‘an effective opportunity’ to obtain legal advice,[41] access to this is not guaranteed.
-Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.[42]
-A noted academic who has reported on this issue for several years revealed statistics obtained through a Freedom of Information Act request, that showed almost half of the main applicants (excluding dependants) who claimed asylum in the year to June 2022 living in England and Wales, did not have a legal aid representative.[43]
+Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.[53]
+A noted academic who has reported on this issue for several years revealed statistics obtained through a Freedom of Information Act request, that showed over half of the main applicants (excluding dependants) who claimed asylum in the year to 31 August 2023 living in England and Wales, did not have a legal aid representative.[54]

 Legal aid is available for appeals, subject to a means test and in England and Wales a merits test, and availability of a representative.
 This means some appellants appear unrepresented.[55]

-In England and Wales, legal aid for legal advice and representation for the initial stage of an asylum case, from claim, through interview up to decision, is paid as a fixed fee of £413 (€476).[45]
-Exceptions include unaccompanied children applicants, and where the representative can evidence that they have undertaken work that equates to over 3 times the value of the fixed fee.
-An hourly rate can then be paid if the Legal Aid Agency, which assesses the claim for costs, accepts that 3 times the level of work was done and warranted.[46]
+In England and Wales, legal aid for legal advice and representation for the initial stage of an asylum case is called “Legal Help”.
+The work from claim, through interview up to decision, is paid as a fixed fee of £413 (€ 481).[56]
+Exceptions include unaccompanied child applicants, and where the representative can evidence that they have undertaken work that equates to over 2 times the value of the fixed fee.
+An hourly rate can then be paid if the Legal Aid Agency, which assesses the claim for costs, accepts that 2 times the level of work was done and warranted.[57]
+Note that before April 2023 work at 3 times the value of the fixed fee was required in order to be paid at hourly rates.

 Legal assistance is not provided at the AIU or at the port of entry.
 Free legal assistance (funded as described above) is limited to advising the asylum seeker before and immediately after their asylum interview.
 This may include making additional written representations to the Home Office, which as a matter of usual policy are only allowed within five days after the interview.
 With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.[60]